 For regular business owners, I suggest using credit card collection, which makes collection much more manageable.

 There are also apps out there helping you to track your mileage and fetching bills and bank statements for you.
 It would be advisable to also get yourself some documentation management software, this will help you get everything on your computer organised and anything that you have as a physical copy can be scanned into it to, this will reduce paper in your organisation.
-Look at software on FilecenterDMS.com to see how it can help you.

 Be sure to speak to your accountant regarding the apps available that suit your specific need.